Securing the Docker Ecosystem: Part 1: Strategies to Secure the Docker Daemon

 Read more about this neat functionality here.

-Make sure at least the default seccomp profile is enabled.
+Make sure the default seccomp profile is enabled.

 Seccomp is a Linux kernel feature used to restrict the system calls that can be made from a process.
 It is used by Docker as a very low-level filter that reduces the kernel’s surface area accessible by the containers.